Swapping the power suits for PJS: How clean is your bed?

 Stay in touch with social connections

-Loneliness is something many Americans have been suffering with since the start of the Coronavirus pandemic as contact with friends and family have been limited like never before.
+Loneliness is something many Americans have been suffering with since the start of the coronavirus pandemic as contact with friends and family have been limited like never before.
 Not many people are aware but loneliness can affect how well you sleep and vice versa.
 A 2017 study found that feelings of loneliness are associated with reduced sleep quality in young adults.
 And the results of a 2018 study suggest that sleep loss can cause you to feel lonely and withdraw from social interactions.

-Even during the pandemic there are multiple ways to stay in touch with friends, family, and co-workers without leaving your house so try taking advantage of these options where you can and try using options such as video calls over quick texts and emails so you can still have that personal touch with the ones you love.
+Even during the pandemic there are multiple ways to stay in touch with friends, family, and co-workers without leaving your house so try taking advantage of these options where you can and try using channels such as video calls over quick texts and emails so you can still have that personal touch with the ones you love.